shopperlabs/docs/collections.md

----
-title: Collections
+# Collections

-intro: 'Collections, although not strictly the same, are akin to Categories.
-They serve to allow you to add products ,either explicitly or via certain criteria, for use on your store.'
+Collections, although not strictly the same, are akin to Categories.
+They serve to allow you to add products ,either explicitly or via certain criteria, for use on your store.

 ---
 In most e-commerce tools, collections are considered as categories.
 And especially on Shopify, collections are a great feature for grouping products.